 Content marketing is an integral part of any advertising today, and when it comes to lifestyle branding, it is all about using it correctly.

-Businesses usually forget their products and services are meant for the end user and not for their use, so they create a story revolving around them instead about those who will obtain their offer.
+Businesses usually forget their products and services are meant for the end-user and not for their use, so they create a story revolving around them instead of about those who will obtain their offer.